est31/warnalyzer/README.md

 These are the false positives known to me:

-* Any usage by macros is not seen by the tool
+* Any usage by macros is not seen by the tool (save-analysis [has bad macro support](https://github.com/rust-lang/rust/issues/49178#issuecomment-375454487))
 * Proc macro functions are not recognized as such and therefore get reported
 * `#[allow(dead_code)]` has no effect